akshay0611/medimind/README.md

 ### ✅ 2. `CONTRIBUTING.md`

-# 🤝 Contributing to MedIQ
+# 🤝 Contributing to ClinIQ

 We welcome contributions from developers, designers, testers, and writers.
 Here's how you can help: